 Men’s Group of St. Ann

-To deepen men’s faith and relationship with Jesus Christ, and to guide their roles as men of God, the Parish is forming a new group for men.
-First meeting on Saturday, September 16th at 8:30 AM, in the parish Hall, will start with a prayer, spiritual presentation and breakfast.
-Whether you’ve been St. Ann’s parishioner for a long time, or just moved in to the Parish, if you’re looking for some healthy, meaningful, low-pressure, encouraging friendships, our Men’s Group is going to be a great way to make some good connections.
+In 2017, to deepen men’s faith and relationship with Jesus Christ, and to guide their roles as men of God, the Parish formed a new group for men.
+Each monthly meeting starts at 8:30 AM with a prayer, spiritual presentation and breakfast in the Parish Hall.
+Whether you’ve been St. Ann’s parishioner for a long time, or just moved in to the Parish, if you’re looking for some healthy, meaningful, low-pressure, encouraging friendships, our Men’s Group is a great way to make some good connections.
 Whether you are available to come out every month, or just have time to drop by whenever it’s convenient, there’s always a place for you right here.
 If you are interested to join the group or would like to get more information, please contact Quirino Gille at 204-881-3826 or by e-mail: firstname.lastname@example.org or just come to the meeting.